 The annual inflation rate in the Czech Republic rose to 4.9 percent in September of 2021 from 4.1 percent in August, beating market expectations of 4.5 percent.
 It was the highest inflation rate since October of 2008, mainly driven by prices of housing and utilities (4.7 percent vs 3.5 percent); transport (9.6 percent vs 8.6 percent); food and non-alcoholic beverages (1.9 percent vs 1.6 percent in August); clothing and footwear (9.4 percent vs 8.1 percent); and recreation and culture (4.2 percent vs 3.2 percent).
 On a monthly basis, consumer prices went up by 0.2 percent, slowing from a 0.7 percent increase in the previous month and above market forecasts of a 0.2 percent decrease. source: Czech Statistical Office

 Inflation Rate in Czech Republic averaged 4.19 percent from 1993 until 2021, reaching an all time high of 21.90 percent in February of 1993 and a record low of -0.40 percent in January of 2003.
 This page provides - Czech Republic Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Inflation Rate in Czech Republic is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Czech Republic to stand at 2.10 in 12 months time.
-In the long-term, the Czech Republic Inflation Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Inflation Rate in Czech Republic is expected to be 3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Czech Republic Inflation Rate is projected to trend around 2.20 percent in 2022 and 2.00 percent in 2023, according to our econometric models.